rfabbri/vxl-1/README.md

-# VPE: Vision Programming Environment
+# LEMSVPE: LEMS Vision Programming Environment

-VPE (the Vision Programming Environment) is a monolithic superproject (a.k.a. monorepo) for tightly coupled projects based on [VXL](http://vxl.sourceforge.net) and [VXD](http://github.com/rfabbri/vxd).
-It bundles VXL, VXD, project code and related utilities into a unified programming environment, making the setup more homogeneous among a team.
+LEMS VPE (the LEMS Vision Programming Environment) is a monolithic superproject (a.k.a. monorepo) for tightly coupled projects based on [VXL](http://vxl.sourceforge.net) and [VXD](http://github.com/rfabbri/vxd).
+It bundles VXL, VXD, LEMSVXL, project code and related utilities into a unified programming environment, making the setup more homogeneous among a team.
 Advantages:

 - **No dependency mess:** everyone in the team use the same VXL and VXD versions when working on master.
-- **Plain old Git:** most of the time, updating to/from VXL or VXD within VPE is tracked in VPE.
+- **Plain old Git:** most of the time, updating to/from LEMSVXL, VXL or VXD within VPE is tracked in VPE.
   Only the VPE team sees these changes, uniformly.
 - **Separate repositories for upstream sharing:** subrepos are simultaneously kept in their own upstream repositories.
-- **Harder to break things:** Propagating changes to/from upstream subrepos requires a specific git procedure; this creates a buffer between VPE and upstream VXL/VXD.
-While it is seamless to share VXL or VXD changes with the team through VPE, one has to be disciplined to share with upstream, which should only occur when needed, with proper branches and code quality.
+- **Harder to break things:** Propagating changes to/from upstream subrepos requires a specific git procedure; this creates a buffer between LEMSVPE and upstream LEMSVXL/VXL/VXD.
+While it is seamless to share VXL or VXD changes with the team through LEMSVPE, one has to be disciplined to share with upstream, which should only occur when needed, with proper branches and code quality.
-- **Promoting across VXL/VXD is tracked:** If you promote code across the different VXL-based projects, these operations will get documented and tracked as commits within VPE.
+- **Promoting across LEMSVXL/VXL/VXD is tracked:** If you promote code across the different VXL-based projects, these operations will get documented and tracked as commits within VPE.